✓ Updated April 2026

 Essential Travel Tips

 While many places accept USD, you'll get a much better exchange rate using Mexican Pesos (MXN).
-Use ATMs attached to banks for better security and rates, and always decline the 'dynamic currency conversion' if the ATM asks if you want to be charged in USD.
-For smaller purchases like souvenirs or street food, having pesos on hand is essential.
+Use ATMs attached to banks for better security and rates, and always decline the 'dynamic currency conversion' if the ATM asks if you want to be charged in USD – let your home bank do the conversion.
+For smaller purchases like souvenirs or street food, having cash is essential.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.